opensearch-project/documentation-website/_im-plugin/notifications-settings.md

 ## Read

 The following GET request examples retrieve the current notifications settings for a user or group.
-This information can be used to determine what types of notifications the user or group is currently receiveing, and to make changes to the notifications settings as needed.
+This information can be used to determine what types of notifications the user or group is currently recieveing, and to make changes to the notifications settings as needed.

 Get one document